harness/developer-hub/docs/platform/get-started/subscriptions.md

 ### Who is a developer?

-Every user who contributes to software development / deployment / maintenance / optimization and more, is considered a developer on the Harness Platform for the purpose of the Developer 360 subscription model.
+Every user who contributes to software development, deployment, operations, optimization, is considered a developer on the Harness Platform for the purpose of the Developer 360 subscription model.
 These users use Harness to create code repositories, build software, test & secure software, deploy software, run chaos experiments, manage SLOs, manage feature flags and more.
 Note that the definition of a developer (and the consumption entitlements if any) remain the same for all plans, namely Free, Startup and Enterprise.

 ### Modules with direct developer tracking